Notes on the data: Aboriginal premature mortality by selected cause

 Policy context: Deaths from external causes, commonly described as deaths from accidents and injury, are deaths caused by environmental events and circumstances that are external to the body.
 External causes of death can be classified as 'unintentional', such as transport accidents, falls, and accidental drowning or poisoning; 'intentional', such as suicides and homicides; and those which occur due to the complications of medical and surgical care (commonly referred to as 'adverse events') .

-In 2014, intentional self-harm, land transport accidents, accidental poisoning and assaults were the fifth, eighth, eleventh and nineteenth leading cause of death among Indigenous peoples living in NSW, Qld, WA, SA and the NT, accounting for 11.9% of all Indigenous deaths .
-Deaths by intentional self-harm (143 deaths) and land transport accidents (87 deaths) made up 5.2% and 3.2% of all Indigenous deaths, respectively.
-After age-adjustment, deaths from intentional self-harm were around twice as common for Indigenous people (25.5 per 100,000) than for non-Indigenous Australians (12.5 per 100,000), and those from land transport accidents more than three times as common (15.0 and 5.2 per 100,000 respectively).
-After age-adjustment, the death rate for injury from assault was 6.9 times higher (5.7 per 100,000) than for non-Indigenous people (0.8 per 100,000).
+In 2015, intentional self-harm, land transport accidents, accidental poisoning and assaults were the fifth, ninth, twelfth and fourteenth leading cause of death among Indigenous peoples living in NSW, Qld, WA, SA and the NT, accounting for 11.9% of all Indigenous deaths .
+Deaths by intentional self-harm (152 deaths) and land transport accidents (84 deaths) made up 5.3% and 2.9% of all Indigenous deaths, respectively.
+After age-adjustment, deaths from intentional self-harm were more than twice as common for Indigenous people (25.5 per 100,000) than for non-Indigenous Australians (12.5 per 100,000), and those from land transport accidents around three times as common (15.0 and 5.2 per 100,000 respectively).
+After age-adjustment, the death rate for injury from assault was 8.4 times higher (7.6 per 100,000) than for non-Indigenous people (0.9 per 100,000).

 Deaths for intentional self-harm, land transport accidents, accidental poisoning and assaults were particularly high among Indigenous people aged 15-24 years and 25-34 years with 68.9% and 52.4% of all deaths within these age group categories, respectively .